Politics of Iceland: 1990s

-2000s - 2010s
+2000s–2010s

 The beginning of the millennium saw a merger of all the left parties to form the Social Democratic Alliance.
 Some members chose to join another new left party instead, the Left-Green Movement.
 After the PP's loss in the 2007 elections its longstanding alliance with the IP ended despite still being able to form a majority.
-Instead the IP's leader Geir Haarde chose a stronger but somewhat unstable coalition with the Social Democrats (the Þingvellir government).
+Instead, the IP's leader Geir Haarde chose a stronger but somewhat unstable coalition with the Social Democrats (the Þingvellir government).

 Geir's administration fell apart in January 2009 and he called for an early election before standing down as party leader.
 The Social Democrats subsequently formed an interim government with the LGM.
 In the resulting election, Jóhanna Sigurðardóttir's administration prevailed, the first time Icelanders voted for a majority left-wing government.

 After the 2008 financial crisis, there has been an increasing fractionalization of the Icelandic party system.
 The increase in the number of parties has made it harder for coalition governments to form.
 What's more, since the initial resignation of the government in January 2009 after the banking collapse, revelations of subsequent political scandals have resulted in the government collapsing in 2016, following the Panama Papers, and again in 2017, following revelations of impropriety within the ranks of the political class; both instances culminated in anti-government protests being staged.
 Organized protests held to highlight and challenge political corruption since 2008 have therefore come to stress the necessity for the new Icelandic constitution that was co-drafted by the 2009 leftist government and select members of the public to be enshrined into law.

 2020s

 After the 2021 parliamentary election, the new government was, just like the previous government, a tri-party coalition of the Independence Party, the Progressive Party and the Left-Green Movement, headed by Prime Minister Katrín Jakobsdóttir.
+In April 2024, Bjarni Benediktsson of the Independence party succeeded Katrín Jakobsdóttir as prime minister.
+In November 2024, centre-left Social Democratic Alliance became the biggest party in a snap election, meaning Social Democratic Kristrun Frostadottir became the next Prime Minister of Iceland.

 Judicial branch

 The judiciary consists of the Supreme Court (Hæstiréttur) and district courts.
 Justices are appointed for life by the minister of justice.
-The constitution protects the judiciary from infringement by the other two branches.
+The Constitution protects the judiciary from infringement by the other two branches.